ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 requested data (e.g. group information required for joins), or an error message.

-Messages meant for fan-out are DSFanoutRequests, which contain an MLS message, as well as some MIMI DS protocol-specific header information.
+Messages meant for fan-out are DSFanoutRequests, which contain an MLS message, as well as information to which clients messages should be fanned out to.

-TODO: Add that DSFanoutRequests will yield a list of recipients to which they should be fanned out.

 TODO: Update the MIMI DS doc to allow for messages to contain more than one proposal and a generic "commit" action.

 #### Propose group update {#ev-proposeupdate}

-**Event type**: `ds.propose_update`
+**Event type**: `ds.proposal`

 Group members, the Hub, and follower servers can use this event to propose updates to the group.
 Each such event contains one or more proposals that can be